sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 \~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~/
 ~~~~~~~~~~
 {: #fig-detailed title="Detailed Architecture"}

-In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
-Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector.
-Additionally, while not directly depicted in {{fig-detailed}}, this architecture does not preclude point-to-point interfaces.
-In fact, {{I-D.ietf-mile-xmpp-grid}} provides brokering capabilities to facilitate such point-to-point data transfers.
-Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.

 At this point, {{I-D.ietf-mile-xmpp-grid}} does not provide enough of a start for SACM, and there are other XMPP extensions we are likely to consider to meet the needs of {{RFC7632}} and {{RFC8248}}.
 Specifically, the authors would propose work to extend (or modify) {{I-D.ietf-mile-xmpp-grid}} to include additional XEPs, possibly the following: